bweatherson/demons/latest-export.md

 gameformat(general_newcomb, "Newcomb's Problem")
 ```

 A large part of late 20th Century decision theory was given over to discussing this problem.
 So-called Causal Decision Theorists argued in favor of taking both boxes.
 The primary argument is that whatever the demon has done, the chooser gets a bonus of $y$ for taking the second box.
 It's good to get guaranteed bonuses, so they should take the bonus.
 This is basically the view I'm going to defend in this book, though with a number of deviations from the way it was defended in these classic works.
 So-called Evidential Decision Theorists argued in favor of taking just the one box.
 The primary argument is that the chooser who takes one box expects to get $x$, the chooser who expects to get both boxes expects to get $y$, it's better to take a choice that one expects to do better, and $x > y$, so it's better to take one box.
-Insert citations to each side

-## Two Ways to Extend Basic Decision Theory {#edtcdt}
+Both of these arguments trace back to the original presentation of the problem by Nozick.
+He named the problem after William Newcomb, a physicist from whom he learned of the problem.
+For much more detail on the background to this problem, and the motivation for the two prominent solutions, see @WeirichSEP.
+Let's turn to looking at those two solutions in more detail.

+### Introducing EDT and CDT {#edtcdt}

 The two most famous theories in recent work in decision theory are Causal Decision Theory and Evidential Decision Theory.
-I introduced these terms in section \@ref(newcombproblem) without defining them.
+I used these terms in subsection \@ref(newcombproblem) without defining them.
 It's time to do that now.

 As I understand the way the terms are used, and indeed as I'll be using them, they are potentially misleading.
 Both of these are not really theories, but families of theories.
 Evidential Decision Theory (EDT) is a somewhat tighter family of theories than Causal Decision Theory (CDT), but neither is something that I would typically be happy calling a theory.
 In this section I'll give somewhat imprecise descriptions of each 'theory', starting with EDT.
 In section \@ref(edtcdtprecise) I'll say why both of these are really theory schema, and set out some of the more viable ways of making them into precise theories.